I’ve always wanted to be elegant. But what I have is more like Clumsiness with a capital C.

 I’m the one who always spills her food or walks into a lamppost and splits her eyebrow open on the busiest street in town <— That actually happened one time.

 So, when I came to Seminyak in Bali where Gucci stores lie side by side with pricey hotels, rooftop bars and fancy beach clubs, I felt slightly out-of-place.
 It’s not to say that I don’t love luxury and pampering.
 Hello, I am a lady.

 MORE INDONESIA TRAVEL TIPS: GET MAPS, ITINERARIES AND INDONESIAN PHRASES

 So, why go to Seminyak?

-Well, I’d heard people squeal with delight about it so I wanted to find out if it lived up to the hype.
+Well, I’d heard people squeal about it so I wanted to find out if it lived up to the hype.

-For those of you who doesn’t know, Seminyak is an area right next to Kuta beach, which is a party hub for the young and reckless.
-As opposed to Kuta, Seminyak is a quiet, small and rather hilly area, and it’s easy to get around by foot.
-I stayed in the north side of town and it took me about 30 minutes to walk ‘downtown’.
-The town has a small market place, supermarkets and lots of local stores and restaurants.
+For those of you who doesn’t know, Seminyak is an area right next to Kuta beach – a party hub for the young and reckless.
+As opposed to Kuta, Seminyak is quiet and small.

 NO SWIMMING, NO SURFING, NADA